stephaneVercouillieBMID/slate/source/index.html.md

 # Introduction

-itsme(r) Login service is based on the OpenID Connect 1.0 protocol.
+itsme(r) Login service is based on code flow of the OpenID Connect 1.0 protocol as defined in http://openid.net/specs/openid-connect-core-1_0.html

 ##